 The Gourmet Food Trail.

-The Meander Valley is noted for the range and quality of its fine food products.
+The Meander Valley is the beginning of the Cradle to Coast Tasting trail which is noted for the range and quality of

 On a day tour you can visit 41 Degree South salmon farm to taste the hot smoked fresh water salmon products and even feed the fish.

-From there it is only a short distance to both BFS gourmet sausages and 3 Willows Vineyard who have a variety of wine to taste.
+From there it is only a short distance to 3 Willows Vineyard who have a variety of hand made wine to taste.

 Mole Creek Caves

 The Mole Creek Caves are 55kms (1 hour) drive away and are some of the

 most spectacular limestone caves in the southern hemisphere.
 Tours depart regularly

 during the day.
 We recommend after a trip to the caves you return via the gourmet food